rajjha/ipfs_infura/Readme.md

 $npm install web3
 $npm install --save reactstrap

-Create react app:
+**Create react app: **

 Create a project directory say “eth_lab” and generate a react app inside it.
 Name react app as “ipfs_infura”
 $mkdir eth_lab
 $cd eth_lab
 $create-react-app ipfs_infura

-Deploy the smart contract to Ropsten Network:
+**Deploy the smart contract to Ropsten Network:**

 Go to https://remix.ethereum.org
 Create a .sol file there with any name (say ipfs.sol).
 Paste following contract content to file.
+You can also copy content from repo file ipfs.sol.

 pragma solidity ^0.8.1;
 contract Contract {